Continuous Patrolling and Hiding Games: Hiding games

 \subsection{Equalizing strategies}

-We now study particular strategies called equalizing, these have been introduced in \cite{bishopevans2013} when the search space is a graph (see definition 7.3 and proposition 7.3 therein).
+We now study particular strategies called equalizing, these have been introduced by \cite[definition 7.3 and proposition 7.3]{bishopevans2013} when the search space is a graph.
 We adapt those considerations to our compact setting.
+A similar notion also appears in \citep[lemma 2.6]{lidbetter2013}.